Skip to main content

 Health First Colorado dental benefits

 Health First Colorado is Colorado Medicaid.
 Dental services are a benefit for enrolled members of all ages.
-For adults age 21 and older, the state lists annual exams and cleanings, x-rays, fillings, extractions, root canals, crowns, partial dentures, complete dentures, and some other services that may need prior approval.
-The state also says adult dental services have no annual limit as of July 1, 2023.
+For adults age 21 and older, the state lists exams, cleanings, x-rays, fillings, extractions, root canals, crowns, partial dentures, complete dentures, periodontal scaling, and some procedures that may need prior authorization.
+HCPF says adult dental services have no annual limit as of July 1, 2023.

-Reality check: Coverage does not always mean quick appointments.
-Some offices limit new Medicaid patients.
-Ask about wait time, prior approval, and whether the dentist can do the exact work you need.
+Reality check: Coverage does not always mean a quick appointment.
+Some offices limit new adult Medicaid patients.
+Ask whether the dentist handles your exact need, whether prior authorization is needed, and how long the wait may be.

 Colorado Dental Health Care Program for Low-Income Seniors

-These numbers use the 2026 federal poverty guideline for the 48 contiguous states and D.C.
-Check the 2026 poverty guidelines if your household is larger or your program rounds income in a special way.
+These figures use the 2026 HHS poverty guidelines for the 48 contiguous states and D.C.
+Program staff decide what income counts.
+Check the 2026 poverty guidelines if your household is larger.

 CU School of Dental Medicine and Senior Smiles

-Who may qualify: CU has a Senior & Special Care Clinic for older adults and people with medical, physical, cognitive, or developmental needs.
+Who may qualify: The CU special clinic serves older adults and people with medical, physical, cognitive, or developmental needs.
 Call 303-724-6951 to ask about becoming a patient.
-You can read the CU special clinic page before calling.
+For general CU Dental appointments, call 303-724-6900.

 Colorado Mission of Mercy

-Colorado Mission of Mercy, also called COMOM, is a large free dental clinic held in a different Colorado community.
-The 2026 clinic is scheduled for Friday, September 25 and Saturday, September 26, 2026, at Cripple Creek Victor High School, 410 North B Street, Cripple Creek, CO 80813.
+Colorado Mission of Mercy, often called COMOM, is a large no-cost dental clinic held as a short event.
+The 2026 Cripple Creek clinic is scheduled for Friday, September 25 and Saturday, September 26, 2026, at Cripple Creek-Victor High School, 410 North B Street, Cripple Creek, CO 80813.

-Who may qualify: COMOM says its clinics are open to anyone in need.
+Who may use it: COMOM says the clinic is for anyone in need of dental care.
 There is no normal insurance application like Medicaid.

 Reality check: This is not a daily dental office.
-It is a short event with high demand.
-Plan transportation, medicine, food, and a long wait.
-If you have a serious infection now, do not wait for September.
+Care is first come, first served.
+Dentures are very limited and have special rules.
+If you have infection signs now, do not wait for a September event.

 Dental Lifeline Network Donated Dental Services

 Dental Lifeline Network runs Donated Dental Services in Colorado.
-It can help with major dental treatment when a person cannot afford care and meets at least one program condition.
+It may help with donated treatment when a person meets program rules.
+Our DDS application guide can help with paperwork.

-Who may qualify: Dental Lifeline says applicants must have no way to afford dental care and must be over 60, disabled, need medically necessary dental care, or have frequent dental infections.
+Who may qualify: Dental Lifeline says applicants must have no way to afford dental care and must meet at least one condition: over 60, temporarily or permanently disabled, need medically necessary dental care, or have frequent dental infections.

 VA dental care for senior veterans

 VA dental care is not automatic for every veteran enrolled in VA health care.
-The VA uses benefit classes.
-Some veterans can get any needed dental care, such as those with a service-connected dental disability, former prisoners of war, and some veterans rated 100% disabled.
-Others may qualify for limited care or the VA Dental Insurance Program.
+VA uses dental benefit classes.
+Some veterans may qualify for any needed dental care, including veterans with a service-connected dental disability, former prisoners of war, and some veterans rated 100% disabled.
+Other veterans may qualify for limited dental care or the VA Dental Insurance Program.

-If you do not fit the programs above, look for sliding-fee clinics.
-Federally funded health centers may offer medical and dental care for people of all ages, with fees based on ability to pay.
-Use the HRSA center finder and call clinics to ask if they provide adult dental care.
+Community health centers can be a strong backup.
+HRSA says health centers provide medical and dental care to people of all ages, whether or not they have insurance, with fees based on ability to pay.
+Use the HRSA center finder and ask if adult dental is offered.

-Western Slope and rural counties HCPF grantee list, 2-1-1, and HRSA clinics Ask about travel distance, waitlists, and urgent-care slots
+Western Slope and rural counties HCPF grantees, HRSA clinics, 2-1-1, local AAA Ask about travel distance, waitlists, and transportation help

 How to start without wasting time

-• Step 1: Write down the dental problem.
-Use plain words like broken tooth, gum swelling, denture repair, tooth pain, or missing teeth.
+• Write down the dental problem: Use plain words like tooth pain, swelling, broken tooth, loose denture, missing teeth, or gum bleeding.

-• Step 2: List your coverage.
-Include Medicare, Medicaid, Medicare Advantage, VA care, private dental insurance, or no dental plan.
+• List your coverage: Include Health First Colorado, Medicare, Medicare Advantage, VA care, private dental insurance, or no dental plan.

-• Medicare card, Medicaid card, VA card, or dental insurance card
+• Health First Colorado card, Medicare card, VA card, Medicare Advantage card, or dental insurance card.

-• Name and phone number of your doctor, if dental work affects a surgery or treatment plan
+• Name and phone number of your doctor if dental care affects surgery, cancer care, dialysis, transplant care, or other treatment.

-• Dental x-rays or treatment plan if another dentist already gave you one
+• Dental x-rays, referral, or treatment plan if another dentist already gave you one.

 Phone scripts you can use

 Dental office “Hello, I am a Colorado senior.
 I need help with [problem].
-Do you take new adult patients, and do you accept Health First Colorado or senior dental program funding?”
-Name, price, wait time, and papers needed
+Do you take new adult patients, and do you accept Health First Colorado or Senior Dental Program funding?”
+Name, appointment date, accepted coverage, and estimate rules

 DentaQuest “I have Health First Colorado.
 I need a dentist near [ZIP code] who takes new adult patients.
-Can you give me three names and phone numbers?”
-Provider names and whether they handle your dental need
+Can you give me three provider names and phone numbers?”
+Provider names, phone numbers, and whether they handle your dental need

-Dental Lifeline “I cannot afford dental care and I am over 60.
+Dental Lifeline “I am over 60 and cannot cover dental treatment.
 My county is [county].
-Are applications open, and what proof do I need?”
-Open or closed status, forms, and mailing steps
+Are applications open, and what documents do you need?”
+Open or closed status, forms, medical proof if needed, and mailing steps

 Reality checks before you apply

-• Funding can run out.
-CU Senior Smiles is a good example.
-Funding status can change during the year.
+• Funding can change: CU Senior Smiles is a clear example.
+Always confirm current status before planning care around one program.

 Common mistakes to avoid

-• Waiting for a free clinic when you have infection signs.
+• Waiting for a no-cost clinic when you have infection signs.

-• Assuming Medicare pays for routine dental care.
+• Assuming Original Medicare covers routine dental care.

-• Using old Old Age Pension dental information instead of the current HCPF program.
+• Using old Old Age Pension dental information instead of the current HCPF Senior Dental Program rules.

-If you are denied Health First Colorado, read the notice and look for appeal rights and deadlines.
-Ask the county office what proof was missing.
-If you still need help with Medicare costs, the Colorado Medicare Savings guide may help lower health costs so dental bills are easier to handle.
+If you are denied Health First Colorado, read the notice and look for appeal rights, proof needed, and deadlines.
+Ask the county office what was missing.
+If Medicare costs are taking up too much of your budget, our Medicare Savings guide may help you check programs that lower some Medicare costs.

 Spanish summary

-Resumen en español: Las personas mayores en Colorado pueden buscar ayuda dental por medio de Health First Colorado, el Programa Dental para Personas Mayores de Bajos Ingresos, clínicas comunitarias, CU School of Dental Medicine, Dental Lifeline Network, VA dental para veteranos que califican y Colorado Mission of Mercy.
-Si hay hinchazón en la cara, fiebre, sangrado fuerte o dificultad para respirar o tragar, busque ayuda de emergencia de inmediato.
-Antes de llamar, tenga lista su identificación, prueba de domicilio, ingresos, seguro médico y lista de medicinas.
-Pregunte siempre cuánto tendrá que pagar antes del tratamiento.
+Resumen en español: Las personas mayores en Colorado pueden buscar ayuda dental por medio de Health First Colorado, el Programa Dental para Personas Mayores de Bajos Ingresos, clínicas comunitarias, CU School of Dental Medicine, Dental Lifeline Network, VA dental, Medicare Advantage y Colorado Mission of Mercy.
+Si hay hinchazón en la cara, fiebre, sangrado fuerte o dificultad para respirar o tragar, busque ayuda de emergencia.
+Antes de llamar, tenga lista su identificación, comprobante de domicilio, ingresos, seguro médico, lista de medicinas y cualquier plan dental que ya recibió.
+Pregunte qué cubre el programa y qué tendrá que pagar antes del tratamiento.

 Frequently asked questions